Supertchuco/product-management/README.md

     -Run the major class ProductManagementApplication.

  * Without an IDE:
-    -Execute the command "gradlew clean build" inside the project in a cmd prompt;
+  - Execute the command "gradlew clean build" inside the project in a cmd prompt;
-    -Execute command "java -jar <Jar Name>.jar" in "product-management\build\libs" directory.
+  - Execute command "java -jar <Jar Name>.jar" in "product-management\build\libs" directory.

   In both of cases you can check if the application is running accessing this url "http://localhost:8090/productManagement/api/health" (actuator feature);